How to post signals?

 If the signal was posted when the current market price is below the price of the first TP minus 0.5% then we will close it on Take Profit\SL before Entry.

-When a signal is published through the bot (Signals > Publish), both free text and guided method, you will be asked if you want to start tracking the signal right now or only when reaching the entry:
+When a signal is published through the bot (Signals > Publish), both for free text and guided methods, you will be asked if you want to start tracking the signal right now or only when reaching the entry:

-"Start tracking the signal right now" means that the signal will get closed if Take Profit\ SL hits before entry.
+"Start tracking the signal right now" means that the signal will get closed if take profit or stop loss hit before the entry price is reached.

-"Start tracking the signal when reaching the entry” means that the signal will not get closed on Take Profit\SL before entry.
+"Start tracking the signal when reaching the entry” means that the signal will not get closed in case take profit or stop loss hit before entry price is reached.

 This is an example for a format that you can use by copy-pasting it to your channel and changing the values.
 Note that this is not the only option, and any other format will also work, as long as you're following the guidelines mentioned above.